ArturoDent/find-and-transform/README.md

 <br/>

 > When you use the `cursorMoveSelect` argument for a `restrictFind: document` or the `nextMoveCursor` or `nextSelect` options for the `restrictFind` key, it is assumed that you actually want to go there and see the result.
 So the editor will be scrolled to reveal the line of that match if it is not curently visible in the editor's viewport.
-For `selections/line/once` no scolling will occur - it is assumed that you can see the resulting match already (the only way that wouldn't typically be true is if you had a long selection that went off-screen).
+For `selections/line/onceIncludeCurrentWord/onceExcludeCurrentWord` no scrolling will occur - it is assumed that you can see the resulting match already (the only way that wouldn't typically be true is if you had a long selection that went off-screen).

 <br/>